 Brief: The KC-10 is a multirole tanker/transport capable of aeromedical evacuation, based on the McDonnell Douglas DC-10-30CF.
-The aircraft is USAF's largest air refueling aircraft.
-It is simultaneously capable of tanker and cargo roles enabling it to support worldwide fighter deployments.
-The aircraft employs an advanced aerial refueling boom and hose/ drogue system allowing it to refuel a wide variety of US and allied aircraft, including the CV-22 tilt-rotor, within the same mission.
-The aircraft has three large fuel tanks under the cargo floor and an air refueling operator's station recessed into the aft fuselage.
+The aircraft is USAF's largest air-refueling aircraft.
+It is simultaneously capable of tanker and cargo roles, enabling it to support worldwide fighter deployments.
+The aircraft employs an advanced aerial refueling boom and hose/ drogue system allowing it to refuel a wide variety of U.S. and allied aircraft, including the CV-22 tilt-rotor, within the same mission.
+The aircraft has three large fuel tanks under the cargo floor and an air-refueling operator's station recessed into the aft fuselage.
 It is refuelable by boom-equipped tankers.
 Ongoing mods include modernized navigation, surveillance, and air traffic management (CNS/ATM) in line with FAA mandates, and advanced Mode 5 IFF.
-Modifications extend service life through 2045, though full divestiture is planned by 2024.
+AMC is upgrading the entire 59-aircraft fleet and extending service life through 2045, full divestiture is planned by 2024.
 USAF is working to resolve widespread reliability problems with the fleet's egress equipment after an escape slide/raft failed to deploy following an aborted takeoff in 2018.

-Contractor: McDonnell Douglas (now Boeing).
+Contractors: McDonnell Douglas (now Boeing); Collins Aerospace (CNS/ATM).
 First Flight: April 1980.
 Delivered: March 1981-April 1990.
 IOC: August 1982.
 Production: 60.

 Inventory: 59.
-Operator: AMC, AFRC (associate), Aircraft Location: JB McGuire-Dix-Lakehurst, N.J.; Travis AFB, Calif.
+Operator: AMC, AFRC (associate).
+Aircraft Location: JB McGuire-Dix-Lakehurst, N.J.; Travis AFB, Calif.

-· KC-10A.
-Modified McDonnell Douglas DC-10 designed as a multirole cargotanker.
+•KC-10A.
+Modified McDonnell Douglas DC-10 designed as a multirole cargo-tanker.